SpyderWeb-Studios/Clue-System-Docs/docs/Documentation/PluginRoadmap.md

 - Subsystem driven so clue management data can be retrieved from any object that needs it
 - Event driven to improve performance

+Completed Roadmap Items:
+- Refactoring the Clue Data Asset to be more expandable to include as many types of Clues.
+- Refactoring the Clue Location to be User Defined Strings and support nesting by using multi dimensional arrays
+- Completely C++ Asynchronous Loading of Soft Object Pointers for the Data Asset

 Roadmap:

-* Rotating the Meshes
+* Rotating the Meshes in the UI
-* Refactoring the Clue Data Asset to be more expandable to include as many types of Clues, such as audio clips.
-* Refactoring the Clue Location to be User Defined Strings and support nesting by using multi dimensional arrays
+* Adding audio clips as default